 The UB academic brand uses several important marks, including our logo.
 Each has a specific role in representing the university.

-While other marks exist, these are the only marks that are approved for use in academic and administrative communications materials.
+These are the only marks that are approved for use in academic and administrative communications materials.
 Other marks are used in athletics and licensing contexts.

 University Communications is responsible for approving any and all usage of university trademarks in promotional instances and must be consulted prior to ordering.

-The university as a whole can be represented using these two powerful master brand lockups: the University Lockup and the University Lockup with SUNY Modifier.
+The university as a whole can be represented using these two powerful master brand lockups: the University Lockup and the University Lockup with SUNY Modifier

 These are the only two approved options for representing the university.
 Based on communications goals, objectives and intended audience, either can be used as the lead lockup.
 (See below)